Document Protection

 What is document security?

-Document security is a catch-all term that’s usually used to refer to the protection of information contained in text-based files.
-Document protection for digital documents can include techniques to prevent unauthorized viewing, printing, copying, editing, and screen grabbing, or measures to prevent counterfeiting or alteration such as watermarking.
+Electronic document security is a catch-all term that refers to the protection of information in text-based files.
+Document protection for digital documents can include methods to prevent unauthorized viewing, printing, copying, editing, and screen grabbing, as well as measures to prevent counterfeiting or alteration, such as watermarking.

 Organizations’ requirements for document security can differ greatly, as can what they are setting out to achieve with it.
 Here we will look at the three principal approaches used today (encryptionDRM, and collaboration), how they rely upon each other, and where they differ.